nayan32biswas/mongodb-odm/docs/help-get-help.md

 - To add a new feature.
     - Make sure to add tests.
 - Make sure to add documentation if it's relevant.

+#### Steps to be follow before create PR

+If you change the code base, make sure to follow those steps before creating PR.

+- `poetry run bash scripts/test.sh` Run the unit test and make sure all tests and passed and test coverage is more than 95%.
+- `poetry run bash scripts/lint.sh` Check all formatting is implemented and code format is accurate.
+- `poetry run bash scripts/format.sh` Run auto format like import sorting etc.

 ## Stay Connected